Things are getting interesting now that 3D printing is firmly on the radar.

 An extract from an article on Hondas’ Waigaya meetings that challenges hierarchy and old school, top-down, “command and control” culture.
-The approach can be frustrating when decisions are pre-programmed due to a process that has been trialled & tested and “Waigayaered” already but insanely rewarding when working towards finding a better way.
+It can be frustrating when decisions are pre-programmed due to a process that has been tested and “Waigayaered” already but insanely rewarding when working towards finding a better way.

-The trick is to build a culture that has a DNA that intrinsically knows when a Waigaya approach is needed and more importantly…when it’s not.
+The trick is to build a culture that has a DNA of open learning.

 “Have you been paying more per search click than you used to?
 So have a lot of advertisers.
 According to proprietary AdGooroo data, the Cost-Per-Click (CPC) on U.S. AdWords text ads has increased an average of 26% across 9 major industry categories between the first quarters of 2012 and 2014.
 The data measures desktop and tablet for 2014 and desktop only for 2013 and 2012.